 Homeland Security continues to be a top priority and a critical issue for local, county, state and the federal government agencies as well as the corporate sector.
-The Homeland Security certificate offers the student a firm foundation in the understanding of the Department of Homeland Security (DHS).
-It provides them with an overview of the primary areas of focus in Homeland Security such as Law Enforcement, Emergency Management, Cyber Security and Public Safety Communications.
+The Homeland Security certificate offers the student a firm foundation in understanding the Department of Homeland Security (DHS), as well as other public and private institutions.

 It provides the student with an overview of the primary areas of focus in Homeland Security such as Law Enforcement, Emergency Management, Cyber Security, Public Safety Communications and Corporate Security.

 The program benefits anyone interested in developing a solid foundation in homeland security and emergency management, including new high school graduates, returning military veterans, incumbent workers, public safety professionals seeking new skills, and displaced workers.

 Graduates will be prepared for immediate employment in a wide range of positions — such as safety and compliance, enforcement, investigations, and dispatch and communications — within the public and private sectors.
 The fastest-growing careers within the homeland security industry include emergency management specialists, computer security specialists, security managers, airport screeners, private investigators and first responders.